LeBoldus-Lab/hoboR/README.md

 # hoboR
 Function to combined data from HOBO weather stations.
-The files need to be exported from the HOBO software as CSV, using 24h format and YYYY-MM-DDD.
+The files need to be exported from the HOBO software as CSV, using 24h format and YYYY-MM-DD.

 ## Installation